The Vosges Battles as Experienced by the 442nd Regimental Combat Team

 20 Oct 1944 – Battle Day Six

 Consequently the Division Commander ordered the 100th Battalion to assault and seize the positions by 1200 October 20th.
-Colonel Singles launched his attack with his full strength, three companies abreast.
-The troops were on the objective by noon, but the speed of the advance left a number of enemy pockets in the battalion’s rear which required about three more hours of sharp fighting to clear out to clean out.
+Lieutenant [Gordon] Colonel Singles launched his attack with his full strength, three companies abreast.
+The troops were on the objective by noon, but the speed of the advance left a number of enemy pockets in the battalion’s rear which required about three more hours of sharp fighting to clean out.

-The situation was further confused by the fact that a strong German force had infiltrated back to Hill “D” during the night.
-Estimated to almost a hundred men, these troops were raising merry hell with the rear elements of the 2d and 3d Battalions, as well as the engineers who were trying to sweep the road east from Bruyeres.
-Company F, the 2d Battalion’s reserve, was ordered to attack the positions.
-One platoon of Company H and a platoon of Company L from the 3d Battalion supported the attack from the right flank.
+The situation was further confused by the fact that a strong German force had infiltrated back to Hill D during the night.
+Estimated at almost a hundred men, these troops were raising merry hell with the rear elements of the 2nd and 3rd Battalions, as well as the engineers who were trying to sweep the road east from Bruyères.
+Company F, the 2nd Battalion’s reserve, was ordered to attack the positions.
+One platoon of Company H and a platoon of Company L from the 3rd Battalion supported the attack from the right flank.

-Early on the morning of October 20 the same enemy group on Hill “D” had attacked a carrying party.
-In the fight to extract this group staff Sergeant Robert H. Karoda of Company H had led a squad in an attack on a machine-gun nest and some enemy riflemen.
+Early on the morning of October 20, the same enemy group on Hill D had attacked a carrying party.
+In the fight to extract this group Staff Sergeant Robert T. Kuroda of Company H had led a squad in an attack on a machine gun nest and some enemy riflemen.
 Spotting the gun Kuroda made his way to within 10 yards of it and then killed the crew with hand grenades.
-With the gun out of the way he engaged in a pitched battle with the enemy rifleman, killing three.
+With the gun out of the way he engaged in a pitched battle with the enemy riflemen, killing three.
 He then noticed that an officer had been hit.
-Running to helping him, Karoda found the lieutenant had been killed.
-He picked up the tommy gun the officer had been carrying, and knocked out another machine-gun emplacement.
+Running to help him, Kuroda found the lieutenant had been killed.
+He picked up the tommy gun the officer had been carrying, and knocked out another machine gun emplacement.
 As he turned to fire on its supporting riflemen, he was instantly killed by a sniper.
 His gallantry was partly responsible for the rescue of the carrying party, and he was posthumously awarded the Distinguished Service Cross.

-During the afternoon of the 20th observers spotted an enemy armor column moving down the road from Belmont towards the regimental left flank.
-Colonel Pence sent Task Force Felber out on the Bruyeres -Belmont Rd. to meet this threat.
+During the afternoon of the 20th, observers spotted an enemy armor column moving down the road from Belmont toward the regimental left flank.
+Colonel Pence sent Task Force Felber out on the Bruyères-Belmont Road to meet this threat.
 Task Force Felber was a highly mobile unit made-up of tank, tank destroyers, engineers, and a platoon of Company A, 442nd Infantry.
 Before the two armored units could clash four Thunderbolt fighters got into the air and bombed and strafed the column.
 They reported seven direct hits.

-At 1710 the 2d and 3d Battalions attacked again behind a twenty-minute preparation by four battalions of artillery.
-They were able to cross the railroad embankment, but fields of S mines and dug-in enemy positions stopped the attack on the edge of the Bois de Belmont.
-In the fighting a BAR man from Company K killed a German Oberleutnant, adjutant to the commander of the sector.
+At 1710 the 2nd and 3rd Battalions attacked again behind a twenty-minute preparation by four battalions of artillery.
+They were able to cross the railroad embankment, but fields of S-mines and dug-in enemy positions stopped the attack on the edge of the Bois de Belmont.
+In the fighting, a BAR man from Company K killed a German Oberleutnant, adjutant to the commander of the sector.
 Later examination showed that the officer was carrying plans for the defense of the entire sector.
 These were immediately sent to G-2 at division headquarters.

 100 A Pvt.
 Furukawa, Tatsumi